KenKundert/bw-export/README.rst

 | Version: 0.0.0
 | Released: 2022-06-19
 | Documentation: NurdleTech_.
-| Please post all questions, suggestions, and bug reports to: Github_.
+| Please post all questions, suggestions, and bug reports to: `Github issues`_.
 |

 This utility allows you to export select accounts from Avendesora_ in a form